Robin Morgan: Child actor

-Due to circumstances at her birth, her mother claimed that Robin Morgan was born a year later than she actually was (see birth and parents), and throughout her career as a child actor, she was thought to be a year younger than she actually was, both by herself and others.
+The circumstances at her birth led her mother to claim that Robin Morgan was born a year later than she actually was (see birth and parents), and throughout her career as a child actor, she was thought to be a year younger than she actually was, both by herself and others.

 Already as a toddler, her mother, Faith, and mother's sister Sally started Robin as a child model.
 At the age of five, believed to be four, she got her own program, titled Little Robin Morgan, on the New York radio station WOR.
 She was also a regular on the original network radio version of Juvenile Jury.
 Her acting career took off when she was eight and started in the TV series Mama, as Dagmar Hansen, the younger sister in the family depicted in the series.
 The show premiered on CBS in 1949, starring Peggy Wood, and was a great success.
 Morgan played Cecchina Cabrini in Citizen Saint (1947).

 During the Golden Age of Television, Morgan starred in such "TV spectaculars" as Kiss and Tell and Alice in Wonderland, and guest starred on such live dramas as Omnibus, Suspense, Danger, Hallmark Hall of Fame, Robert Montgomery Presents, Tales of Tomorrow, and Kraft Theatre.
 She worked with directors such as Sidney Lumet, John Frankenheimer, Ralph Nelson; writers such as Paddy Chayefsky and Rod Serling; and performed with actors such as Boris Karloff, Rosalind Russell, Bill "Bojangles" Robinson, and Cliff Robertson.

 Having wanted to write rather than to act since she was four, Morgan fought her mother's efforts to keep her in show business, and left the cast of Mama at age 14.

 Adult life and career

-As she entered adulthood, Robin Morgan continued her education as a non-matriculating student at Columbia University.
+As she entered adulthood, Morgan continued her education as a non-matriculating student at Columbia University.
 She began working as a secretary at Curtis Brown Literary Agency, where she met and worked with such writers as poet W. H. Auden in the early 1960s.
 She had already begun publishing her own poetry (later collected in her first book of poems, Monster, published in 1972).
 Throughout the next decades, along with political activism, writing fiction and nonfiction prose, and lecturing at colleges and universities on women's rights, Morgan continued to write and publish poetry.